MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter2_litReview.md

 # Literature Review
 ## Introduction

-The topic that I will be researching into is Lane Assistant Technologies and developments around that area of research, how people in the past have implemented methods of adding lane assist to their vehicles.
+The topic that I will be researching is Lane Assistant Technologies and developments around that area of research, how people in the past have implemented methods of adding lane assist to their vehicles.
 This review will be based upon past papers about advancing technologies in this sector.
 The reason for writing this review is to get a better personal understanding about the current available understanding about the available technologies and how they were built and identifying current problems in the current technology that could be potentially phased out with future builds of the technology and how it could be improved upon.
+This chapter also reviews road safety with the first lane assist technologies available.

+## Why use OpenCV?

+The reason behind the use of OpenCV for this project is that it has a huge library of functions that are mainly advertised for real-time computer vision.
+Since the author's project is purely computer vision and how a computer can interpret road network and if it can suggest an ideal path to navigate it safely, which is a building block to self-driving vehicles.
+Also, any search for successful approaches to computer vision processing throws up references to Open CV.
+Therefore this software library was quickly identified as the most appropriate technology to adopt for the lane assist components of this project.

 ## Main Research Questions
 - What is OpenCV and what can it do?